-With over 300 breeds of dogs populating the world, it’s not surprising seeing dogs with different tail sets, and dogs with curly tails deserve a place of honor.
+With over 300 breeds of dogs populating the world, it’s not surprising seeing dogs with different tail sets, and dog breeds with curly tails deserve a place of honor.
 These kinks in a dog’s tail are quite fascinating to discover, considering that curly tails are only limited to a few dogs breeds.
 What causes those tails to be curly and what are some of the advantages and disadvantages associated with curly tails in dogs?
 Do they affect dog-to-dog communication?
 And what about health?
-Let’s discover more about dogs with curly tails and the impact these tails have on their health and personality.
+Let’s discover more about dog breeds with curly tails and the impact these tails have on their health and personality.

 A Matter of Domestication